compphil2mmae/compphil2mmae.github.io/content/authors/konstantin.weber/_index.en.md

   # - Leitung # Chair | Principal Investigators
   # - Akademische Mitarbeiter:innen # Researchers
   # - - Assistenz in Forschung, Lehre & Verwaltung # Administrationministration
-  - PhD students # Grad Students
+  # - PhD students # Grad Students
-  - Associates
+  # - Associates
   # - Gäste # Visitors
-  # - Alumni
+  - Alumnae & Alumni
 ---

 Konstantin Weber is doing his doctorate at the Institute of Philosophy at Friedrich-Alexander-Universität Erlangen-Nürnberg on the ethics of future persons.
 The work was funded by a doctoral scholarship from the German National Academic Foundation.